 Global Commercial Services

-The segment’s total revenues, net of interest expenses, remained flat at $2.5 billion in 2Q16.
+American Express’s (AXP) Global Commercial Services’ total revenues net of interest expense rose by 2% to $2.4 billion in 1Q16.
 It formed 30% of the company’s total revenues.
-The company saw flat net interest income and card member spending.
-Net income for the division rose 5% to $576 million compared to $550 million in 2Q15 on a one-time profit on sale adjustment.
+The increase reflected higher net interest income and card member spending.
+Net income for the division fell by 6% to $485 million compared to $517 million in 1Q15, on higher spending and provisions.

-Provisions for losses in the quarter totaled $139 million, a 2% rise from $136 million a year ago.
+Provisions for losses in the quarter totaled $160 million, up 6% from $151 million a year ago.
 They were primarily driven by higher merchant financing loan balances and delinquencies, partially offset by lower write-offs in the card member receivables portfolio.